s-spillias/EMs-with-LLMs/README.md

 ### genetic_algorithm.py

-This is the main script that orchestrates the entire genetic algorithm process for the AIME (AI for Models of Ecosystems) framework.
+This is the main script that orchestrates the entire genetic algorithm process for LEMMA.
 Here's what it does:

 1. Processes command-line arguments and loads configuration from a JSON file with comprehensive validation.
 2. Initializes a new population or resumes from an existing one: